Bartholin Abscess: What you should know?

 In later stages, you will have pain and discomfort.
 A course of antibiotics will help to cure the infection.
 If the abscess grows larger, a small surgery is recommended to drain out the pus.
 The doctor will make an incision in the abscess and drain out the pus using a catheter.
 In rare conditions, the gland itself is removed.

-If the abscess repeatedly happens, the doctor may advise you marsupialisation, in which the incision will be kept opened for the drainage of the pus.
+If the abscess repeatedly happens, the doctor may advise you marsupialization, in which the incision will be kept open for the drainage of the pus.